EPAM-JS-Competency-center/azure-development-course-initial/docs/1-project-setup/01-how-to-create-an-account.md

 :::info
 Be aware that one day you may receive an email with a request to upgrade your plan, as long as you are using services that have a [free tier for 12 months ](https://azure.microsoft.com/en-us/free/#12-months-free)you can safely use the Azure subscription without charges.
-The program is using only such services.
+Though the program is using only such services, it is better to destroy your resources when you don't need them, because Azure has very inconvenient free tier, e.g. a service bus is free only for 750 hours of usage, a year.
 You can then track your free services usage at the subscription page.
 :::

 1. First go to [Azure Portal](https://azure.microsoft.com/en-us/) and hit the sign in button in the top right corner.